Estimated reading time: 10 minutes

 Safety guarding on milling machines is more important than ever due to occupational health and safety evolution.
 Milling machines have existed for centuries and are still vital to today’s manufacturing industry.
 Early milling machines did not have operator safety in mind and featured open drivetrain components and no safety shields.

-As with any powered machinery, it’s essential to ensure that you safeguard your milling machine appropriately to prevent accidents and injuries.
+As with any powered machinery, it’s essential to safeguard your milling machine appropriately to prevent accidents and injuries.
 This article will discuss how to safeguard a milling machine and the different types of safety guarding and shields you can use.
-But first, knowing what a milling machine does and how it operates is vital to safeguard these machines adequately.
+But first, knowing what a milling machine does and how it operates is vital to safeguarding these machines adequately.
 Are you already familiar with milling machines?
 You can jump to milling machine guarding here.

 What’s a Milling Machine & What Does It Do?

-A milling machine is a tool that cuts and shapes materials like metal or wood.
+A milling machine is a tool for cutting and shaping materials like metal or wood.
 It uses spinning blades to remove material from a piece, creating flat surfaces or complex shapes.
 A vise or table secures the part to shape, and the workpiece moves against a cutter to make precision cuts.

 A Brief History of Milling Machines